towardmay/ghost-themes/packages/journal/README.md

 This repo is synced automatically with [TryGhost/Themes](https://github.com/TryGhost/Themes) monorepo.
 If you're looking to contribute or raise an issue, head over to the main repository [TryGhost/Themes](https://github.com/TryGhost/Themes) where our official themes are developed.

+# Usage in AgentYum

+This Theme is currently being used by AgentYum [international food recipe collection](https://agentyum.com) app.

 # Copyright & License

 Copyright (c) 2013-2025 Ghost Foundation - Released under the [MIT license](LICENSE).